Homology Computation - Software and Examples

 • the computation of homomorphisms induced in (relative) homology by cubical maps.

-For more information about the software, you are welcome to visit the website http://chomp.rutgers.edu/.
-Please, select Software from the main menu.
-The source code of my software is available there for download, together with a set of interesting examples.
+For more information about the software and the source code itself, you are welcome to visit the Web page http://www.pawelpilarczyk.com/chomp/.
+The source code of the CHomP software is available there for download, together with a set of interesting examples.
+Note that in addition to my code (which is clearly marked in each source file), the CHomP software also contains contributions of other authors; in particular, a selection of files from the CAPD library.